-Let’s break down the differences in application based on mechanical merits of the CTP devices.
+Let’s break down the differences in application based on the mechanical merits of the CTP devices.

 Magnetic drums.
 With a magnetic drum, the plate “sticks” to the drum via magnetics and does not require any special handling to be successfully imaged.
 You can also add pin systems that allow for easier registration on press by punching the plates prior to imaging.

 Speed.
 Speed is directly influenced by the wattage of the laser.
-For simplicity sake, the higher the wattage of a laser, the faster the imaging drum rotates while ablating the carbon mask of the polymer plate material.
-Refer to my complete article to reference speeds/wattage for narrow, mid and wide web applications.
+For simplicity’s sake, the higher the wattage of a laser, the faster the imaging drum rotates while ablating the carbon mask of the polymer plate material.

 Capacity is what determines speed.
 If production requirements demand up to 8 cases of 25×30 polymer a month, slower lasers will meet the demand.
 Higher volumes or the need for high resolution requires higher wattage lasers.
 For corrugated shops that work with large 50”x80” polymer plate material every day, all day, this can be a huge advantage to making deliveries while impacting labor costs positively.

 Efficiencies.
-Since the CTP market has reached maturity, manufacturers are bringing some fantastic innovations addressing productivity, efficiencies and plate handling.
-Esko continues to build on their UV Inline applications that allow the plate to be ablated all the while an LED exposure head follows creating the face exposure.
+Since the CTP market has reached maturity, manufacturers are bringing some fantastic innovations addressing productivity, efficiencies, and plate handling.
+Esko continues to build on its UV Inline applications that allow the plate to be ablated all the while an LED exposure head follows creating the face exposure.

-There are semi and fully automatic plate handling solutions offering efficiencies for mid-to-wide web applications including back, face and germicidal exposures.
+There are semi and fully automatic plate handling solutions offering efficiencies for mid-to-wide web applications including the back, face, and germicidal exposures.
 Plate handling tables that load and unload the plates into the CTP imager like Xeikon’s Gen2 devices, make plate handling much easier.
-Inline/carwash type solutions are also available where the plate exits the CTP device into post exposure then washout.
+Inline/carwash type solutions are also available where the plate exits the CTP device into post-exposure then washout.